 What Is Group Life Insurance vs. Individual Life Insurance?

 Group life insurance is a single contract that covers the entire group of employees within your organization.
 Group life insurance is typically a term life policy that can be an affordable option for your employees.
 Some group life policies can be converted if an employee separates employment.
 Some health insurance carriers may provide group life insurance as an added benefit or for an additional cost.
+Group policies tend to have a lower overall payout amount, and enrollees are unable to change the terms once the plan has been started.
+However, it can prove to be excellent supplemental coverage along ith other benefits.

 The Benefits Of Group Life Insurance With Atlas